rh-mobb/documentation/content/docs/aro/private_endpoint/index.md

     --sku Standard_LRS \
     --kind StorageV2
 ```
-1. create endpoint subnet in the cluster rg and vnet
+2. Create a services subnet in the cluster rg and vnet for the Private Endpoint

 ```bash
 AZR_SERVICES_SUBNET= $(az network vnet subnet create \